jaytaph/Phpoton/README.markdown

 TODO
 -----------
-    [X] submit textarea must have a "140 chars left counter" [X] service to convert twitter id to screen-name (and to be added to the tweeps-table) [X] parse answers
+    [X] Everybody who response to the bot must be followed [X] submit textarea must have a "140 chars left counter" [X] service to convert twitter id to screen-name (and to be added to the tweeps-table) [X] parse answers